 If you want to stay pocket friendly, but you’re happy to lose the ultra long zoom, think about a premium compact.
 These generally pack a one-inch sensor for better image quality, but will normally have a shorter zoom.
 Some may give you both - but you’ll pay a very high price for it.

 A bulkier option than a standard compact camera, but with better scope for zooming, a bridge camera is also ideal for those who like more intuitive and comfortable handling.
 They’ll usually have a solid grip, decent electronic viewfinder and a flexible screen.
 You get many of the benefits of having a bag full of lenses, but without the extra luggage.

 Mirrorless / Compact System Camera

 This is the option if you want the best possible image quality and you’re prepared for a little bit of hassle.
 With lots of different lenses to choose from, you can pack different optics depending on the type of trip you’re on, or pack a good all-round lens and not worry too much about swapping optics.
 You’ll have the best possible handling, too as well as plenty of advanced options.
 Many of the current compact system cameras on the market have been specifically designed with travel in mind - and are as small as possible.
 We’ve included some of the best options here.

-If you're still not sure this is the kind of camera you need, check our step by step guide: What camera should I buy?
-Alternatively, if you're going to be by the pool or on the beach, you might want something a bit more rugged, so take a look at our best waterproof camera and best action camera guides.
+If you’re still unsure about which kind of camera you need, check our step-by-step guide: What camera should I buy?
+Alternatively, if you’re going to be by the pool or on the beach, you might want something a bit more rugged - in which case, take a look at our best waterproof camera and best action camera guides.

 Otherwise, keep reading, because here’s our list of the top travel cameras you can buy right now.